anton-k/handle-pattern-servant-app/README.md

 Let's consider two types of changes:

 * adding new method to existing interface
-* adding new type of external depndency
+* adding new type of external dependency

 ##### Add method to existing interface